 3. Chest X- ray: A chest X-ray is also done to rule out any other diseases that may be causing similar symptoms.

-Two types of drugs are used in the treatment of bronchial asthma.
+Two types of drugs are used in the treatment of

 1. Relievers (Bronchodilators) doing immediate reversal of airways obstruction, largely by relaxing airway smooth muscles.